 - For non-hikers, there is a cable car going up Jizu Shan as well.

-- For the hike-fanatics there’s the option of a 2-day return hike from Dali, a beautifully restored town that’s worth a visit.
+- There is also the option of a 2-day return hike from Dali, a beautifully restored town that’s worth a visit.